-The best Android phones on the market a year ago are getting even better in 2016, with better cameras, processors and apps, and some of them are coming in at cheaper prices.
+The best Android phones on the market a year ago are getting even better in 2016, with more advanced cameras, faster processors and fresh apps, and some of them are coming in at cheaper prices.

 That has made deciding between the overwhelming number of handsets a seemingly impossible task.
 The good news is that we're on top of it.
 It's sort of our job to write phone reviews.

 While our official best phones list serves its purpose for a wider audience, including iPhone lovers, there are plenty of Google-powered phones that deserve extra focus.
 You demanded it.